Mechanical engineering internships and placement years

 Which engineering employers offer work experience?

 Large employers will typically start advertising their internship and placement year vacancies from September onwards.
-Browse the listings below to see who is currently hiring for interns and placement students and take a look at our extensive list of employers who offer engineering internships and industrial placements.
+Browse the listings on this page to see who is currently hiring for interns and placement students and take a look at our extensive list of employers who offer engineering internships and industrial placements.

 Smaller employers tend not to advertise their opportunities as much so try hunting around on their websites and applying speculatively.
 You can use our advice on discovering hidden internships and speculative applications to guide you.